YINI — Clean, Calm Configuration for Complex Systems

 }

 New to YINI?
-Read a short intro to the YINI format.
+Read a short learn the YINI format.

 🧩 Key Features